WCAG Standards Basics

 8T$ - annual purchasing power of persons with disabilities

-"As a UX/UI designer, I can tell you one unpleasant truth: most of the websites we've designed are not accessible.
-It's not out of malice — but out of ignorance."
+"As a UX/UI designer, I can tell you an unpleasant truth: most of the websites we designed are not accessible.
+Not because of malice — but because of ignorance."

-Level AA ✅ Recommended standard - legal obligation in the EU and US
+Level AA ✅ Recommended standard - legal requirement in the EU and the USA

-Level AAA - Highest level - an ideal goal for perfect accessibility
+Level AAA - Highest level - the ideal goal for perfect accessibility

-Remember the four basic principles of WCAG through the acronym POUR:
+The four core WCAG principles are remembered through the acronym POUR:

-P - Perceivable - Information presented in a way that users can perceive
+P - Perceivable - Information presented in a way users can perceive

 O - Operable - Interface functional for all users

-U - Understandable - Content and navigation clear and comprehensible
+U - Understandable - Content and navigation are clear and understandable

 R - Robust - Content works with assistive technologies